Raaghul0107/Insurance-Charges-Prediction/README.md

 Hyperparameter Tuning: Improving RF model performance through hyperparameter optimization.

-Comparison: Comparing the predicted charges of 2 models with the actual charges incurred.
+Comparison: Concluded the project with a comparative analysis of the predicted insurance charges from both models against the actual charges incurred, providing a critical assessment of model accuracy and reliability in real-world scenarios.

 ## Results
 The models were evaluated based on their MSE and R² scores.
 After hyperparameter tuning, the Random Forest model showed a significant improvement in generalizing to unseen data.
 Random forest model is comparitively better than Linear Regression model in predicitng the charges.